Molecular and Cellular Toxicology, 10 creditsMolekylär och cellulär toxikologi, 10 hp

 - choose and use appropriate statistical methods for analysis of results from toxicity studies,

 Regarding judgment and approach

 - demonstrate ability to make scientific assessment by analysis and discussion of scientific literature and/or seminars.

 The course is divided into the following parts:

 Advanced statistical methods for the analysis of repeated observations, nonlinear dose-response curve estimation, survival data, outcome transformations, and missing data.

 Molecular and cellular toxicology, 7.5 hp

-Recent advances within research and development in molecular and cellular toxicology.
+Recent advances within research and development of methodologies in molecular and cellular toxicology.
 Methods for the assessment of reliability of studies in the area of toxicological research.

 The course is an advanced course and it is assumed that students take responsibility to acquire knowledge.
 Teaching will be in the form of lectures, seminars, assignments, journal clubs, workshops and computer exercises.

 Biostatistics (2.5 credits).
 The examination consists of a written examination.
 Graded Fail/Pass.